Updated On: Jan 21, 2025

 Someone Told You That You Are Not A Good Driver

-If you are a sensitive person who gets affected deeply by people’s negative opinions, your driving anxiety may be a result of such views about your driving.
+If you are a sensitive person who gets deeply affected by people’s negative opinions about you, your driving anxiety may be a result of such views about your driving.

-It’s possible that someone, especially someone close to you, gave you negative feedback about your driving.
+It’s possible that someone, especially someone close to you whom you trust a lot, gave you negative feedback about your driving.

-It affected you in a way that you started doubting your driving.
+It affected you in a way that you began to doubt your driving.

 The negative review about your driving may still be fresh in your mind, which could be troubling you while driving.

-With time, the driving anxiety will reduce as the negative feedback fades in your memory.
+With time, the driving anxiety will reduce as the negative feedback fades from your memory.

-But you have to find a better solution than depending solely on time.
+However, you need to find a better solution than relying solely on time.

 What if you face such negative feedback about your driving every day?